-The FlexMAT program was designed with the fulltime working individual in mind.
-It has proven to be an effective program for those who need to continue to work full-time or those who are full-time parents.
-The curriculum integrates theory and practice of teaching through a full-semester, supervised internship in a school setting.
+The FlexMAT program was designed with the fulltime working individual.
+It has proven to be an effective program for those who need to continue to work full-time or those who have other full-time obligations.
+The curriculum integrates the theory and practice of teaching through a full-semester, supervised internship in a school setting.
 All courses are in the evening and are offered at the Columbia and Montgomery Campus, but not consecutively every semester.
-Occasionally, courses are offered at the Homewood campus.
+Occasionally, courses are offered at the Homewood campus, where some daytime courses may also be available.
 Candidates admitted to the program pay for tuition and books for all 39 credits.
 Financial aid is available for those who qualify.
-For more information, contact the financial aid office at 410-516-9808.
-Each candidate may complete the program at his/her own pace within the five-year limit.
+For more information, contact the Financial Aid Office at 410-516-9808.
+Each candidate may complete the program at his/her own pace within five years.
 Candidates are not obligated to take a specific number of courses per semester, but are recommended to take not more than three per semester, ensuring a comfortable course load.
 The candidate's course load and flexibility will determine the time necessary to complete the program.
 Upon completion of the program, candidates will be eligible for teacher certification in the state of Maryland, which includes reciprocity with a majority of other states.